Generation of three-dimensional cluster entangled state

 However, to advance toward fault-tolerant quantum computing, three-dimensional (3D) cluster states are ultimately required~\cite{Raussendorf2006, Raussendorf2007}.
 In particular, a 3D cluster state of the Raussendorf-Harrington-Goyal (RHG) lattice---which is a foliation of the surface code for topological quantum computing~\cite{Kitaev:2003ul,Fowler:2012ca,Bolt:2016va,Zhang:2008wk}---introduces fault tolerance to the MBQC paradigm~\cite{Raussendorf2006, Raussendorf2007}.
 This 3D architecture is applicable for both continuous-variable~\cite{Aoki:2009ub, Loock:2010vw,Yokoyama:2013jp,Chen:2014jx,Larsen2019,Asavanant2019,Enomoto:2021ji,Larsen2021,Zhang:2008wk} and discrete-variable~\cite{Gottesman:2001jb,Kitaev:2003ul,Fowler:2012ca,Bolt:2016va,Fukui2018} encodings.
 While there have been several proposals for generating 3D cluster states (by time multiplexing~\cite{Fukui2020, Bourassa2021,Larsen:2021ck} or frequency multiplexing~\cite{Wu2020,Du2023}), 3D cluster states have not been realized in experiments due to the challenge of achieving 3D connectivity among multiple vertices.

 In this work, we experimentally generate a 3D continuous-variable cluster state---a unit cell of RHG lattice~\cite{Raussendorf2006, Raussendorf2007}---by harnessing the scalable and versatile nature of time-frequency modes of light.
-Advantageously, in a single beam of ultrafast quantum light, a large number of time-frequency modes propagate simultaneously with autonomous phase locks~\cite{Roslund2014,Roman-Rodriguez:2023te}.
+Advantageously, in a single beam of ultrafast quantum light, a large number of time-frequency modes propagate simultaneously while maintaining the intermodal phases~\cite{Roslund2014,Roman-Rodriguez:2023te, Roh2023}.
 More importantly, a general complex mode basis can be accessed directly, realizing any desired entanglement connectivity~\cite{Cai2017,Ansari:2018uj,Ra2020} and depth~\cite{Sorensen:2001aa}.
 Recent experimental progress has shown that these time-frequency modes can be controlled~\cite{Ra2020,Sosnicki:2023tl}, sorted~\cite{Ansari:2018uj,Serino2023}, and measured~\cite{Cai2017} in flexible ways.

 In our experiment, to gain access to multimode quantum states, we generate 10 pairs of Einstein-Podolsky-Rosen (EPR) entanglement (or 20 squeezed vacua) in time-frequency modes.
 These EPR pairs exhibit high-quality entanglement, violating the Duan criterion~\cite{Duan:2000fw} as well as a more stringent EPR criterion~\cite{Bowen2003}.
 To achieve the 3D connectivity, we directly access a complex basis of time-frequency modes by employing mode-resolving homodyne detection.
 We show the versatility of our technique by generating cluster states with 1D, 2D, and 3D connectivities.